AIA Code of Ethics and Professional Conduct

 The National Ethics Council (NEC) is appointed by the AIA Board of Directors to enforce the Code.
 The NEC also: proposes revisions to the Code; proposes revisions to the NEC's Rules of Procedure, which govern the process for handling a complaint; and educates the public and AIA members on ethical issues in architecture.

-NEC decisions may be appealed to AIA’s Board of Directors.
+NEC decisions that result in a Code violation and discipline may be appealed to AIA’s Board of Directors.
 In cases where termination is the recommended penalty, decisions are automatically appealed to the Board.

 - Justin Crane, AIA